0

 Misplaced or extra yarn over

-You put the yarn over in, but in the wrong place.
 If you did the correct number of yarn overs and decreases in the row, you might end up with the right number of stitches, making it a little harder to spot.

-Photo showing the stitch above the yarn over unravelling with the text: drop the misplaced or extra yarn over off the needle"
+dropping a yarn over that is in the wrong place with the text "drop the misplaced or extra yarn over off the needle"

 Drop the yarn over that’s in the wrong spot